 “Please forgive my carelessness.”
 Ai looked up, her eyes seeking compassion.

-“You’re apologizing a great deal this morning.
-Don’t fail to remember your hood again.”
+“You’re apologizing a great deal this morning.”
 She held out her hand.
 “Come along.”

 Kiyomi unlatched the side gate and led Ai onto Tenjin-machi Road.
 They walked hand-in-hand along the quiet street, past houses and small shops.
 Cramped buildings formed a narrow passage, their somber wooden walls and black tiled roofs adding to the wartime melancholy.

-“I had a nightmare last night,” Ai announced, as if inspired by her surroundings to open up.
+“I had a nightmare last night,” Ai announced.

-Ai squeezed her hand and nodded.
+Ai nodded.
 “Someone chases me through the dark house.”

 Their geta tapped on the street, the sound echoing off the latticed windows.